 News & Events

-U.S. Embassy of Zimbabwe Visa Application Pause: U.S. Embassy in Harare, Zimbabwe has paused all non-immigrant visa appointments.
+U.S. Embassy of Zimbabwe Visa Application Pause: On August 7, 2025 the U.S. Embassy in Harare, Zimbabwe has paused all non-immigrant visa appointments.
 Those already scheduled will be notified when the appointments are re-opened.
 ISSS is tracking this for updates and will provide them as soon as they become available.
 Read the news release from the U.S. Embassy.

 New Student Arrival Information: All new incoming international students should attend International Orientation on August 15, 2025.
 Emails have been sent to your personal email from the International and Graduate Admissions team for registering for the event and others going on!